 - A material deviation from Substantive and Procedural Standards adopted by the UNC Board of Governors, as set forth in UNC Policy Manual 700.4.1.

-For more information regarding the Appeals Process, please review Article VII- Appeals in the Code.
+For more information regarding the Appeals Process, please review Article VIII- Appeals in the Code.